 A valid U.S. visa allows the holder to travel to the U.S. and request permission of the Department of Homeland Security (DHS), Customs and Border Protection (CBP) inspector to enter the United States.
 While having a visa does not guarantee entry to the United States, it indicates that a U.S. Embassy or Consulate abroad has deemed the holder eligible to seek entry for that specific purpose.

-If you’re ready to discuss your visa options, contact our experienced Rhode Island and Massachusetts immigration lawyer at the Law Office of Saikon Gbehan, LLC. to learn more about our services.
+If you’re ready to discuss your visa options, contact our experienced Rhode Island and Massachusetts immigration lawyer at the Attorney Saikon Gbehan, LLC. to learn more about our services.

 Contact us to schedule a consultation today.